hakerdefo/hakerdefo.github.io/_posts/2022-04-16-upgrade-ubuntu-to-jammy-jellyfish.md

 If nothing went south during the above process, you should be able to boot into your shiny-new Ubuntu 22.04 LTS (Jammy Jellyfish) now.

-Ubuntu 22.04 LTS (Jammy Jellyfish) ships with a Snap package of Mozilla Firefox instead of traditional Deb package.
-During my upgrade process, the updater failed to connect to the Snap Store and presented me with three choices; Retry, Skip or Abort the upgrade.
-I selected Retry option several times but the same error prevailed so I went with the Skip option and after the upgrade process completed, I rebooted the machine and manually installed the Mozilla Firefox,
+Ubuntu 22.04 LTS (Jammy Jellyfish) ships with a **Snap** package of Mozilla Firefox instead of traditional **Deb** package.
+During my upgrade process, the updater failed to connect to the **Snap Store** and presented me with three choices; **Retry**, **Skip** or **Abort** the upgrade.
+I selected the **Retry** option several times, but the same error prevailed, so I went with the **Skip** option and after the upgrade process completed, I rebooted the machine and manually installed the Mozilla Firefox,

 ```bash
 sudo apt-get --no-install-recommends install firefox
 ```

 The above command will install Firefox.
-Be aware that the above command might take some time to complete and it's not really a verbose process so enjoy a cup of tea or coffee while it completes.
+Be aware that the above command might take some time to complete, and it's not really a verbose process, so enjoy a cup of tea or coffee while it completes.

 ![Ubuntu Jammy Jellyfish")](https://raw.githubusercontent.com/hakerdefo/hakerdefo.github.io/main/assets/image/jammy_jellyfish.webp "Ubuntu Jammy Jellyfish")
 <figcaption>Image courtesy Hsingchien Cheng</figcaption>